 Jamaica is known worldwide for its white sandy beaches, however, there’s more.
 Not only… but also it’s known for delicious cuisines, culture, historic sites, and much more.

-In addition to this, expect breathtaking sunset views, lush tropical landscapes, and even natural attractions like the Roaring River Cave and Nature Park in Shrewsbury, Petersfield.
+In addition, expect breathtaking sunset views, lush tropical landscapes, and even natural attractions like the Roaring River Cave and Nature Park in Shrewsbury, Petersfield.

 Roaring River Park is a heritage and nature park located near the Petersfield community.
 The river travels underground from the mountains, before appearing in the park, a section known as “The Head“.